ppy/osu-wiki/wiki/Tournaments/MWC/2018/4K/en.md

     - The mappool for the Grand Finals will be the same one as the one used on the Finals.

 2. Each mappool consists of a fixed amount of maps each stage (see bellow) which will all be played under FreeMod conditions.
 This means that there is a unique FreeMod bracket.
-3. The Group Stage mappool will consist of 10 maps, Round of 16 and Quarterfinals will consist of 12 maps, SemiFinals will consist of 14 maps and the Finals mappool will consist of 16 maps.
+3. The Group Stage mappool will consist of 12 maps, Round of 16 and Quarterfinals will consist of 14 maps, SemiFinals and Finals mappool will consist of 16 maps.
 4. Each mappool has one tiebreaker.
 5. Possible mod choices for all maps are Hidden, FlashLight and Fade-In.
 6. The tiebreaker will be played under FreeMod conditions.